 Values: Fair Trade, empowering women, supporting artisans in rural areas, sustainability, handmade

-Tintsaba (Tints-sarba), which means "mountains" in the local language of Piggs Peak, Eswatini, is a social enterprise that specialises in world renowned hand-crafted baskets and jewellery made from sisal.
-The organisation was founded in 1985 with the goal to help the local women in rural Eswatini/Swaziland to achieve financial independence.
+Tintsaba (Tints-sarba) is a social enterprise in Eswatini/Swaziland that specialises in hand-crafted baskets and jewellery made from sisal.
+The name translates to "mountains" in the local language of Piggs Peak, Eswatini.
+Founded in 1985, the organisation began with the goal to help Swazi women in rural areas to achieve financial independence.
 Since it began, Tintsaba has worked with and trained over 1400 women.

 Tintsaba has always had a holistic approach to women's empowerment, fostering growth in the women's careers while also providing opportunities for capacity building.
 They run workshops and courses on a number of topics including leadership, skill-set development, literacy, sustainability and women's health.
 Through learning these skills and earning their own income, the women and their families are able to escape the cycle of poverty.